mangrisano/mangrisano/README.md

 ==================================
 CS Student
 ----------
-I'm a CS Student at Università di Napoli "Federico II".
+I'm a CS Student at [Università degli Studi di Napoli "Federico II"](https://informatica.dieti.unina.it/index.php/it/).
 I'm a curious guy about everything concern IT, Software Development, Software Engeneering and Problem Solving.

-* 🌍  I'm based in Napoli, IT.
+* 🌍  I'm based in Napoli, Italy.
 * ✉️  You can contact me at [michele.angrisano@gmail.com](mailto:michele.angrisano@gmail.com)
 * 🚀  I'm currently working on Personal projects, in particular i'm working on University Projects for my CS Degree.
 * 🧠  I'm learning Java, Python, Algorithms and Data Structures, Software Engeneering.